 Super Micro jumps on big Q3 earnings beat, strong profit guidance

-Super Micro Computer is jumping in postmarket trading thanks to a big earnings beat and the signal that this improved profitability is poised to last.
+Super Micro Computer is jumping on Wednesday after posting a big earnings beat along with a the signal that this improved profitability is poised to last after the bell on Tuesday.

 In Q3, the embattled AI server company reported: